Gordie MacKeeman and Vishtèn

 |April 20||Princeton||BC||Riverside Community Centre|

 At JMI were are working on one of our busiest summer in years.
 It will be a while before all of the festivals have announced their line-ups, but we can now confirm that we have four wonderful artists booked into the 40th anniversary of the Winnipeg Folk Festival.
-From the world music front, Iran's Niyaz and Denmark's answer to Bottine Souriante, Habadekuk will take to the massive stages in July.
+From the world music front, Denmark's answer to Bottine Souriante, Habadekuk will take to the massive stages in July.